Skip to main content

 community, facilitating collaboration across national and

-the the transmission of vast amounts of data generated by scientific
+designed to support the ever-growing transmission of vast amounts of

-large-scale simulations.
+distributed AI-training and large-scale simulations.

 This document provides an overview of the terminology and techniques

-used for existing HP-WANS.
+used for existing HP-WANs.
 It also explores the technological

 advancements, operational tools, and future directions for HP-WANs,